Franks: Etymology

+Evolution as demonym

-The origins of the term Franci (singular Francus) are unclear, but by the 4th century it was commonly used as a collective term to refer to several tribes who were also known to the Romans by their own tribal names, or under the older but much broader collective name Germani, which also covered many non-Frankish peoples such as the Alemanni and Marcomanni.
+The origins of the term Franci (singular Francus) are unclear, but by the 4th century it was commonly used as a collective term to refer to several tribes who were also known to the Romans by their own tribal names.
+It also became a more commonly used term than the older but much broader collective name Germani, which also covered many non-Frankish peoples such as the Alemanni and Marcomanni.
 Within a few centuries the term had eclipsed the names of the original peoples who constituted the Frankish population.

 After their conquest of northern Gaul, many Germanic-speaking Franks lived in communities where the majority population was not Frankish, and the dominant language was Gallo-Roman.
 However, as the Franks became more powerful, and more integrated with the peoples they ruled over, the name came to be more broadly applied, especially in what is now northern France.
 Christopher Wickham pointed out that "the word 'Frankish' quickly ceased to have an exclusive ethnic connotation.
 North of the River Loire everyone seems to have been considered a Frank by the mid-7th century at the latest (except Bretons); Romani (Romans) were essentially the inhabitants of Aquitaine after that".

-While the original meaning of the word is unclear, it is commonly believed to have a Germanic etymology.
-Following the precedents of Edward Gibbon and Jacob Grimm, the name of the Franks was traditionally linked with the English adjective frank, meaning "free", which came from Old French franc.
-This term is however derived from the term Frank itself, as it referred to their free status.
-Similarly, the word has been connected to a Germanic word for "javelin", reflected in words such as Old English franca or Old Norse frakka, but these terms possibly also derive from the name of the Franks, as the name of a Frankish weapon.
-(Alternatively, this Germanic word may share its origins with Latin framea, which was the word Romans used to describe the javelin used by Germani.)